openlayers/workshop/doc/en/basics/map.md

 ### The application

-To work with OpenLayers, we import the [`ol` package](https://www.npmjs.com/package/ol) from npm.
-This is done with an `npm install` in our terminal:
+To work with OpenLayers, we install the [`ol` package](https://www.npmjs.com/package/ol) from npm.
+This was already done in the previous `npm install` step.
+If you were starting from scratch on a new application, you would run this in the terminal:

     npm install ol@beta

-Next, as entry point of the application, we create a `main.js` file, and also save it in the root of the workshop directory:
+As entry point of the application, we create a `main.js` file, and also save it in the root of the workshop directory:

 [import](../../../src/en/examples/basics/map.js)